Sophist-UK/Tranzakt/BoM.md

 * Jess Archer's Laravel-castable-data-transfer-object 2.2.0 (Make columns holding JSON work like normal columns)
 * Laravel DebugBar 3.6.7 (to provide performance tracing information at the bottom of an HTML page)
-* Laravel Jetstream (to provide user registration and authentication functionality)
+* Laravel Jetstream (to provide user registration and authentication functionality) plus Inertia for Vue integration
+* bennett-treptow/laravel-migration-generator - create migrate table definitions from database tables
+* kirschbaum-development/eloquent-power-joins - do joins with this using proper relationships rather than the join method